 - Potential: Where do we want to be?

 While the process starts with an inward look at current versus potential performance, it doesn’t stop there.
 Gap analysis should also include outside sources like industry benchmarks and your market’s competitive landscape to determine your desired state.

-These type of 360-degree analyses can be performed at both strategic or operational levels.
-You can analyze your overall business direction or go granular into various processes or departments.
+This type of 360-degree analysis can be performed at both strategic or operational levels.
+You can analyze your overall business goals or go granular into various processes or departments.

-The temptation with gap analysis is to start by going big.
-Unfortunately, when you try to tackle too much at once — to make everything better, all at the same — resources get stretched thin.
+The temptation with the gap analysis process is to start by going big.
+Unfortunately, when you try to tackle too much at once—to make everything better, all at the same time—resources get stretched thin.

 This could be any one of a host of factors: